 As the world constantly strives to become more and more politically-correct, the issue of “preferred pronouns” has been receiving increased attention, especially in light of an increased societal focus on gender identification.
 In some states in the U.S. it is now punishable by law for a caregiver to knowingly and repeatedly continue to use pronouns that signify a person’s biological gender if they choose to identify as being another gender.

 Although usually the recent crusade for using ‘preferred pronouns’ is one that accompanies sexual immorality and personal confusion as to an individual’s God-given biological gender, it is interesting to note that increasingly radicals of various stripes have also begun using pronouns for God that differ from His obvious ‘preferred pronouns’.
-God of course, being without a body by nature, and not composed of parts as we, does not have a biological gender.
+God of course, being without a body, does not have a biological gender.
 But He has chose to reveal Himself, and His Son, in scripture using a particular pattern of human pronouns nonetheless, that does carry with it meaning.
 That is what I hope to briefly examine in this article.

 Pronouns serve as a placeholder for proper names grammatically.
 Instead of constantly repeating a name every time we want to refer to an individual, pronouns allow us to refer to an individual by an often shorter fill-in for their proper name.
 Pronouns can carry various sorts of grammatical significance, including possession, gender, and number.
 When it comes to God’s ‘preferred pronouns’ I want to specifically examine both gender and number.